 The Office of International Students and Scholars (OISS) coordinates services and support for Yale's nearly 6,000 international students, faculty, staff, and their dependents.
 OISS staff assist with issues related to employment, immigration, and personal and cultural adjustment, as well as serve as a source of general information about living at Yale and in New Haven.
 As Yale University's representative for immigration concerns, OISS helps students, faculty, and staff obtain and maintain legal nonimmigrant status in the United States.
-All international students and scholars must register with OISS as soon as they arrive at Yale; see http://oiss.yale.edu/coming-toyale.
+All international students and scholars must register with OISS as soon as they arrive at Yale.